Hannah-Aji/Predictive-Modeling-to-Identify-High-Risk-Areas/README.md

 #### Removing Null Rows and Unwanted Columns:
 Null Rows: All rows with any missing values were removed using the dropna() method.
-Unwanted Columns: The following columns were dropped as they were deemed unnecessary for the analysis:
+Unwanted Columns: The following columns were dropped as they were unnecessary for the analysis:

       CASE#
       IUCR